tboelskifte/markdown-and-expressionengine/README.md

 # ExpressionEngine & Markdown

-Ever wanted to have ExpressionEngine pull content from Markdown files directly into entries, *and* have the site update when changes are made to the markdown-files?
+Ever wanted to have ExpressionEngine pull content from Markdown files directly into entries, *and* have the site update when changes are made to those markdown files?
 Read on...

 I asked the following question on the ExpressionEngine Forums a few months ago: